Activities involving radiation sources subject to authorisation

 The licensing procedure is carried out upon written application by the company.
 The application must contain all documents that enable the authority to verify whether the conditions for the safe performance of the practice are fulfilled.

 After positive completion of the assessment, the authority issues a notice of decision containing the official authorisation within six months of the application.
 For diagnostic X-ray facilities, the authority must issue a notice of decision within three months of the application being submitted.
-The notice may contain requirements and conditions that must be met by the company.
+The notice has to contain the necessary requirements and conditions that must be met by the company.

 Required documents